The Tax Disputes and Litigation Review: Portugal

 Against this backdrop, some measures have been taken to address the issues faced by tax litigation in Portugal.
 Notoriously, in 2011, tax arbitration courts were created as an alternative dispute resolution mechanism capable of offering a final judgment within six months to one year, in contrast to the three to five years taken on average by the ordinary tax courts.
 To make this possible, arbitrators are selected from tax professionals, tax scholars and retired tax judges, and appeals are generally inadmissible.3 On the other hand, the digital environment has finally fully reached the tax courts.
-Initially created in 2003, it took the best part of two decades and several improvements for the tax and administrative courts' case management software 'SITAF' to be fully implemented.
-Finally, in 2018, its use became mandatory in all tax courts and nowadays both taxpayers and tax authorities can access their cases in real time and must present their writs by online submission.
+Initially created in 2003, it took the best part of two decades and several improvements for the tax and administrative courts' case management software, SITAF, to be fully implemented.
+Finally, in 2018, its use became mandatory in all tax courts and now both taxpayers and tax authorities can access their cases in real time and must present their writs by online submission.
 Moving from paper to a digital environment will certainly prove crucial to improve efficiency within the tax courts without compromising the quality of decisions.

 Nevertheless, tax litigation is likely to continue to be on the rise as international exchange of information and the global stance against aggressive tax planning and tax avoidance fuels the tax authorities' initiative and budgetary constraints still encourage a revenue-based approach to their rapport with taxpayers.
 At the same time, taxpayers are increasingly aware of their rights and willing to assert them in court.
 Moreover, the issue of tax authorities' liability for unlawful tax assessments is beginning to reach the courts in a meaningful manner.

 Overall, there is a clear need to strike a balance between tax authorities' efficiency and taxpayers' rights protection, possibly through less adversarial approaches to the administration of taxes and tax litigation.
-Traditionally, tax administration tools such as mediation, settlement or horizontal monitoring have been discarded in Portugal under constitutional constraints like the principles of tax legality and equality but, slowly and steadily, things may also be changing in this regard.
+Traditionally, tax administration tools such as mediation, settlement or horizontal monitoring have been discarded in Portugal under constitutional constraints such as the principles of tax legality and equality but, slowly and steadily, things may also be changing in this regard.

 In 2013, a special division was formed within the tax authorities' structure to assist large taxpayers.
 The Large Taxpayers Unit successfully created a taxpayer-friendly environment directed towards large businesses and high-profile individuals in acknowledgement of the fact that most of those taxpayers focus primarily on adequate compliance with tax law and not in in saving taxes at all costs.